 The Via Appia Antica, old Appian Way Road, was the major road of the ancient Roman Empire.
 It's now a regional park, Parco Regionale Dell'Appia Antica, and there are several catacombs to visit.
 From Rome, take bus 118 or 218 to get to the catacombs of San Callisto, the largest and most impressive of the catacombs.
 From there you can walk or bike along the ancient road, lined with tombs and churches.
 A beautiful place for lunch on Via Appia Antica is the Cecilia Metella Restaurant, especially when it is nice and you can sit on the patio, or pack a picnic.
 Sunday is the best day to go when much of the Appian Way is closed to traffic.

 The ruins of the ancient Roman port of Ostia Antica are well worth a visit.
-You can easily spend several hours wandering around the old streets, shops, and houses of this huge complex.
-To get there, take the Metro Line B to Magliana and take the Ostia Lido train from there.
+You can easily spend several hours wandering around the old streets, shops, and houses of this huge complex that generally sees far fewer tourists than Pompeii.
+To get there, take the Metro Line B to Piramide or Magliana and take the Ostia Lido train from there.

 Perched atop tufa cliffs, the Umbrian hill town of Orvieto makes an impressive sight.
 Inhabited since Etruscan times, Orvieto's monuments and museums cover milleniums of history.
 Orvieto's stunning duomo (cathedral) with its mosaic facade is one of the best medieval monuments in Italy.
 There are plenty of shops and restaurants where you can try specialties of the Umbria region.
 Orvieto is a little over an hour from Rome - see how to get from Rome to Orvieto.
 A funicular connects the station and lower town with the medieval center above.